metacpan/metacpan-cpan-extracted/distros/T/Template-Plugin-Filter-Base64/README.md

 - use\_html\_entity (string)

     Optional.
 Value means default charset (e.g. 'cp1251').
 Result - convert text with html entities before base64-encoding

+- dont\_broken\_into\_lines\_each\_76\_char

+    Optional.
+If true, call the function MIME::Base64::encode\_base64( $bytes, '' ) whith empty string for the parameter $eol.
+The returned encoded string is broken into lines of no more than 76 characters each and it will end with $eol unless it is empty.
+Pass an empty string as second argument if you do not want the encoded string to be broken into lines

 # SEE ALSO